 Please note that times can vary by institution.

-Once the ECA report has been generated, it will be mailed to the candidate.
 It is the candidate’s responsibility to submit his or her ECA report to Citizenship and Immigration Canada (CIC) since it only accepts original assessments directly from applicants.
-The MCC will provide physicians with an original Assessment Report so that applicants to the Federal Skilled Worker Program can submit this to CIC.
+The MCC will provide physicians with an original Assessment Report so that applicants to the FSWP can submit this to CIC.